NATURE GARDENS

 Finding Wildflowers

 Enjoy this gallery of wildflowers.
-Most of the plants have been identified in the wild in their natural habitat, drawing attention to their relationship to the landscape.
-This is an ongoing initiative shedding light on the ecology and life of wildflowers and will include non-native species.
+Each plant has been identified in the wild in their natural habitat to draw attention to their relationship to the land.
+This is part of an ongoing initiative to shed light on the ecology of wildflowers.
+Non-native species and will be included.
 Whether a flower is native or not, each blossom has a story to tell, each plant something to teach.